 Meissen Porcelain Workshop Tour and Porcelain Museum

-Meissen porcelain, featured with the mark of the blue crossed swords, is famous for its highest quality, the best craftsmanship, and of course the ever-popular Blue Onion design.
-Because of the rarity and popularity of the antique porcelain, the price soars dramatically in recent years.
-The price of new products is very high due to the traditional production method.
+Meissen porcelain, distinguished by the iconic blue crossed swords mark, is renowned for its quality, exquisite craftsmanship, and the ever-popular Blue Onion design.
+The rarity and popularity of antique porcelain have led to a significant surge in prices in recent years, making them highly coveted.
+Additionally, the cost of new products remains high due to traditional production methods.

 A brief history of Meissen porcelain

-Being the first European porcelain, Meissen Porcelain was developed in early 18th century by Ehrenfried Walther von Tschirnhaus.
-Supported by Augustus the Strong, Europe’s first porcelain manufactory started production in the Alberechtburg Castle.
+Meissen Porcelain, considered the first European porcelain, originated in the early 18th century under the guidance of Ehrenfried Walther von Tschirnhaus.
+Augustus the Strong’s support led to the establishment of Europe’s inaugural porcelain manufactory within the Alberechtburg Castle.

-Despite World War II, production could be maintained until April 1945.
-On August 1st, 1946, a Soviet company took over the factory.
-But on 1st, July 1950, Soviet returned the possession.
-Since June 26, 1991, the factory has become the State Porcelain Manufactory Meissen GmbH, whose sole shareholder is the Free State of Saxony.
+Despite the challenges of World War II, production persisted until April 1945.
+A Soviet company took control of the factory on August 1st, 1946, but ownership was returned on July 1st, 1950.
+Since June 26, 1991, the factory has operated as the State Porcelain Manufactory Meissen GmbH, with the Free State of Saxony as its sole shareholder.

 Signature Meissen Porcelain